 This is perhaps the most crucial step.
 Purchasing a bad bacon press can ruin your delicate bacon.
 There are some criteria for a good bacon press.

 Always look for a heavy bacon press.
 A heavy and sturdy press will distribute the pressure uniformly.
 Also, you don’t want the surface to stick with the bacon.
 This will either burn the bacon or hamper the texture.
-That’s why it’s wise to choose a bacon press made of cast iron.
+That’s why choosing a bacon press made of cast iron is wise.
 It keeps the surface separate from the bacon.

 2. Seasoning The Bacon Press